The Lands

 The Vault of Artifacts

 What follows is a selection of legendary items of alleged power and portent.
-None of them are unique but all of them are rare due to the rarity of spell-casters of sufficient talent and circumstance to make such items.
-Ones that are made are never sold but rather are passed from generation to generation.
-The exception to this rarity are potions and scrolls which are of temporary use.
+None of them are unique but all of them are scarce due to the scarcity of spell-casters of sufficient talent and circumstance to make such items.
+Ones that are made are rarely sold but rather are passed from generation to generation.
+The exception to this are potions and scrolls which are of temporary use.

-There may well be many other magical items in the Lands than just those described here.
-These are simply the more well-known and useful of such items.
-Rarely are they labeled as magical and the finder of an artifact is lucky indeed if that item is marked in some way such as with the Arcane Sigil (an equilateral triangle the points of which touch a circle enclosing it).
+There may well be many other magical items in The Lands than just those described here.
+These are simply the more well-known of such items.
+They are barely if ever labeled as magical, and the finder of an artifact is lucky indeed if that item is marked in some way, such as with the Arcane Sigil (an equilateral triangle the points of which touch a circle enclosing it and which represents the unity of body, animus and spirit).
 Note the 'owner' of a magic item is usually understood to be whomever has touched it last but there may be much more to it than that...

 Items of Temporary Use

-This items are the most common of magical items.
+These are the most common of magical items.
 They produce spell-like results but only a limited number of times.
+They can take many forms and are known to include tossed coins, lit candles or turned hour-glasses.
+More common however are the following forms...

 Gem of Permanency

-This item is an precious gem (ruby, emerald or sapphire) that if crushed at the time a spell is cast grants that spell Permanency.
+This item of Lehenic origin is a precious gem (ruby, emerald or sapphire) that if crushed at the time a spell is cast grants that spell Permanency.

 Magical Weapons

 There are all kinds of arms that has been magicked.
 Most will confer a +1 to both attack and damage rolls for a proficient wielder of that weapon.
-However there are also a few more unusual and powerful magical weapons as follows.
+They are also a boon to adventurers as some monsters can only be harmed by magical attacks.
+There are a few more unusual and powerful magical weapons as follows.

-These silver-tipped arrows were made during the Wererat Pogroms in the Sea Cities.
-They affect a number of races who possess innate Transmutation capability.
-As such Wererats, Werebats, Jackalrie and Selkie all suffer sorely from this weapon.
+These silver-tipped arrows were made during the Wererat exterminations in the Sea Cities.
+They affect Therianthropes who possess innate Transmutation capability.
+Wererats, Werebats, Selkie, Jackalrie and even the Undead Swinehounds all suffer sorely from this weapon.
 Versus such monsters it grants a +2 to attack and damage rolls.
 Any damage so delivered cannot be removed by the act of transmuting as with mundane injury.
 In all other cases they are +1 weapons.

 Spear of Reptile Rending